dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-2 / 5 / 22:
+3 / 5 / 22:

-Today, I have completed the alignment of the cut-off parts, those are out of the box in some letters.
-Contrary to my expectation these changes are not affecting on shapes of the letters.

-I have plane to work on interpolate and just a play to watch how its works with my changes.
+Today, I've added a few fixed shapes/circles like a bright shadow inside my little eyes for better visualisation.
+Also, I've checked all the letters in the interaction part and the letters continued in the lower part, out of the box -like p, q, and y- need to be shorter.
+So I fixed those.

+My next step is:
+Change "systemLineColor" and "systemBoxColor".
+Because systemLineColor is the same colour as the letters.
+Communication between lines and letters
+In some parts, it has caused a visual error.
+Also, I'm still playing around the interpolate part to which the changes.
+I've applied for some ideas but they've not worked fine in the exhibition. so I removed them:

-I'll come back with the rest of the process after discussing about it in the class tomorrow.
+I'm in the process, and I'll come back with the rest of my changes.

 my parameters still same: